sergiotapia/magnetissimo/README.md

-# Work in progress, not fit for use yet!
+# Work in progress, but so nearly there!

-Should be done in a few days.
+Crawler is working, about 5,000 new torrents added every 5 minutes.
+The frontend UI needs work, and a simple search feature.

+After that's we're golden!

 # Magnetissimo